ITPsychiatry/bipolar/README.md

 ## Example use case

-There's a rmarkdown file that shows what operations can be performed on the sample data which is attached to the package.
-In the root directory of the package find the _example_use_case.Rmd_ file and open it.
+For examples how the functions from the package may be used please see the vignettes.